 #DoNotDemonetize Channels With Under 1,000 Subscribers

 On January 16, 2018, YouTube unveiled a slew of changes to its YouTube Partner Program of which YouTubers must be a part in order to earn ad revenue from their hard work on the platform.
 These changes are the absolutely ridiculous new requirements of having at least 1,000 subscribers and 4,000 hours of watch time within the past year.
 New channels had to immediately meet these thresholds before entering the YouTube Partner Program while pre-existing channels were kicked out of the program on February 20 if they did not meet both of these requirements.
 Thus, we are demanding that YouTube abolish these new requirements and undo demonetizing these small YouTubers for having under 1,000 subscribers and 4,000 hours of watch time.

 Not only do these new rules obviously hurt already-established channels such as mine, but they also greatly hinder the ability of regular people with a dream to make YouTube their fantastically entrepreneurial job.
 For example, here comes a personal story, my personal story.
 My name is Shane Mumma and I'm the man behind the technology YouTube channel Warenotice.
 I started Warenotice back in 2015 when I was going through quite a hard period in my life.
 I was a freshman in high school and I was treated poorly by my peers, and I felt as if I was trapped in a horrible place.
 Then, I started Warenotice.
 It was my way out of whatever nonsense kids gave me at school.
 It was, to be honest, my "happy place."
 My videos were popular and I loved it.
 I've been totally dedicated to Warenotice ever since and now I have nearly a quarter of a million total views on YouTube.
-But you know what I don't have?
+But you know what I didn't have when YouTube announced these rule changes?
 1,000 subscribers.